Archives Nov. 3, 2004

 Just realised that Shtoom will have the authentication mechanism already written (somewhere), since it acts as a client to normal (authenticating) servers.
 Should have just wandered over there and pulled out the authentication-generation code.

-I've developed a bit of a blind spot there I guess, wanting to avoid learning a large package while on ...!-->!-->
+I've developed a bit of a blind spot there I guess, wanting to avoid learning a large package while on a ...!-->!-->

 Not able to do much on it yet, but setting up an SSH session was so much faster it's almost scary.
 Hopefully with just the demo server running on it we'll retain some of that snappiness.